git-pull/tao-of-tmux/manuscript/09-status-bar.md

     $ tmux set-option -g status-right '"#{=21:pane_title}" #(tmux-mem-cpu-load) %H:%M %d-%b-%y'

 Also, note how I switched out the double quotes on either side of the option with single quotes.
-This is recommended, since there are double quotes inside.
+This is required, since there are double quotes inside.

 You can do this with anything, for instance, try adding [`uptime`](https://linux.die.net/man/1/uptime).
 This could be done by adding `#(uptime)` to your status line.
 Typically the